Allegheny Airlines Flight 737: Flight

 Flight 737 took off from Washington D.C. bound for Detroit, Michigan with intermediate stops in Harrisburg, Bradford, and Erie, Pennsylvania.
 The flight was uneventful until the aircraft began its approach to Bradford.
 Weather was overcast with one and one half miles visibility and snow showers.
 At ten miles from the airport, Flight 737 requested and received clearance to make its instrument approach to runway 14 instead of runway 32.
 The flight struck treetops just under five nautical miles from the airport before coming to rest upside down on a snow-covered golf course.

 Cause

 The National Transportation Safety Board (NTSB) was unable to determine the probable cause of the crash.
-"Of some 13 potential causes examined by the Board, three remain after final analysis.
-They are: 1) misreading of the altimeter by the captain, 2) a malfunction of the captain's altimeter after completion of the instrument approach procedure turn, and 3) a misreading of the instrument approach chart.
+"Of the approximately 13 potential causes examined by the Board, three remained after final analysis: (1) misreading of the altimeter by the captain, (2) a malfunction of the captain’s altimeter following completion of the instrument approach procedure turn, and (3) misinterpretation of the instrument approach chart.
 Of these three, no single one can be accepted or rejected to the exclusion of another based on the available evidence."